 Gloucester South , Gloucester North and Forest of Dean - Kim Nicholls

 Cheltenham and Tewkesbury - Sue Williams

 Stroud and Cotswolds - Justine Everett

-30 Hours free childcare for 3 and 4 year olds: find out more here
+30 Hours funded childcare for 3 and 4 year olds: find out more here

 With good quality childcare your children will learn, develop and play alongside other children which will benefit them, and the whole family, for years to come.
 Knowing that your children are well cared for gives you the opportunity to work, train, meet other parents or simply to have a break.